aliou/ace/_posts/2015-06-03-example-content.md

 ---
 layout: post
 title: Example content
+summary:
-summary: 'This is an example blog post that shows several types of HTML content supported in this theme.'
+  This is the summary of an example blog post that shows several types of HTML content supported in this theme.
+  You can see the full post by clicking on the post title.
 ---